LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/algometry/StimulusResponse.md

 ---
 title: Stimulus Response
-description: Instructions on how to install LabBench
+description: Psychophysical rating of linearly increasing pressure until the pain tolerance threshold or limit is reached.
+This test can be used to determine pressure pain detection and tolerance thresholds.
-weight: 20
+weight: 1
 ---

 {{% pageinfo %}}